 Searching for Home presents a human-scaled look at the worldwide refugee crisis focusing on the plight of women and girls, who make up a disproportionate percentage of the millions who have fled their home countries as a result of political conflict and strife.
 The works in Searching for Home demonstrate the artist’s ability to tread a narrow line between evocative (and often provocative) content and mastery in a material discipline.
 A publication complementing the exhibition will be available for purchase.

-The exhibition is free and will be on view from April 9 to August 21, 2021, with timed ticketing and safety COVID protocols in place.
+The exhibition is free and will be on view from April 9 to August 21, 2021 in the main gallery.

 Humaira Abid: Searching for Home is curated by Jennifer-Navva Milliken and organized by the Center for Art in Wood, Philadelphia, PA, in partnership with the Bellevue Arts Museum, Bellevue, WA.